markiyanbest/ohio-script/README.md

 		end
-		if key=="Noclip" and not Config.Noclip then RestoreCollision() end if key=="SilentAim" and not Config.SilentAim then RestoreSilentAim() end if key=="MoneyFarm" then moneyFarmStats.collected=0; moneyFarmStats.skippedSmall=0; Notify("💰 MONEY FARM",Config.MoneyFarm and "ON!" or "OFF",2) end
+		if key=="Noclip" and not Config.Noclip then RestoreCollision() end if key=="SilentAim" and not Config.SilentAim then RestoreSilentAim() end if key=="MoneyFarm" then moneyFarmStats.collected=0; moneyFarmStats.skippedSmall=0; moneyFarmSavedPos=nil; Notify("💰 MONEY FARM",Config.MoneyFarm and "ON!" or "OFF",2) end
 		SaveSettings(Config,ItemPickerState); Notify(name,Config[key] and "ON ✓" or "OFF ✗",1.5)
 	end)
 	return Upd